 Yes.
 We support the Facebook Open Graph og:image meta tag, which you can use to specify the featured image in your site’s code.
 This is the same tag that determines the featured image displayed when someone shares that page to Facebook, and is widely used by websites.
 The og:image tag needs to be specified it in the HEAD section of your web page.

 This feature is available for all paid plans, but it is switched off by default; to switch it on, simply go to Setup, Domains and Crawling in the AddSearch dashboard, and under Featured image switch the Og:image “On”.
 Remember to save.
-The minimum size of the image is 140 x 140 pixels and the image shape should be relatively square.
-One side of the image can’t be more than three times longer than the other.
+Recommended dimensions for featured images are 140 x 140 pixels or larger.
+This helps prevent quality loss when displayed as thumbnails.

 By default, the image defined in the og:image tag, will be resized and cropped to fit 136 x 136 pixels.
 This might mean parts of the image to be cut off.
 If you would like to not crop the image but pad it instead, you can instruct our indexer with data-addsearch=”no_crop” attribute like so: